renehorstmann/Pixelc/README.md

 - **COMPLETELY FREE and open**
 - and many more

+## Web Image Uploafmd Zoom Bug
+Zoomed in on your Browser while asked for an image upload?
+try:
+- use desktop version in your browser to reset tge size
+- empty the browser cache/data (for the Pixelc App)

+If you know someone who speaks html better than me, tell me :)

+Using the html option `user-scalable=no` will create a smaller canvas size on phones, which looks washed due to linear scaling.
+Also not all browsers disable zoom (like the Samsung Internet Browser)

 ## Install and run on Desktop
 Have a look at the section of [some](https://github.com/renehorstmann/some).